Can iPhones Get Hacked? Yes, and Here’s What To Do About It

 A credit freeze will restrict access to your report.
 Lenders who can't see your credit file won't extend credit.
 In other words, it prevents hackers from opening fraudulent online accounts in your name.

-As of September 21, 2018, you can freeze your credit at Equifax, Experian, and TransUnion for free.
+You can freeze your credit at Equifax, Experian, and TransUnion for free.
 Contact them through their websites or by phone to enact a freeze.

 Cancel linked credit cards